lbeder/health-monitor-rails/README.md

 #### Redis

-* `url`: the URL used to connect to your Redis instance - note, this is an optional configuration and will use the default connection if not specified
+* `url`: the URL used to connect to your Redis instance.
+Note, that this is an optional configuration and will use the default connection if not specified.
+You can also use `url` to explicitly configure authentication (e.g., `'redis://user:pass@example.redis.com:90210/'`).
 * `connection`: Use custom Redis connection (e.g., `Redis.current`).
 * `max_used_memory`: Set maximum expected memory usage of Redis in megabytes.
-Prevent memory leaks and keys overstore.
+Prevent memory leaks and keys over storing.

+Please note that `url` or `connection` can't be used at the same time.

 #### Delayed Job